Bubba Thompson Player Props: Rangers vs. Yankees

-After going 0-for-0 in his last game, Bubba Thompson and the Texas Rangers take on the New York Yankees (who will start Jhony Brito) at 7:05 PM ET on Saturday.
+After going 2-for-3 with a double in his last game, Bubba Thompson and the Texas Rangers take on the New York Yankees (who will start Nestor Cortes Jr.) at 2:35 PM ET on Sunday.

+In his last appearance, he had two hits (going 2-for-3 with a double) against the Yankees.

 Bubba Thompson Game Info & Props vs. the Yankees